JCMexplains/writing-for-success-2023/textbook.md

 We will follow this organization.

+As general notes:

-As general notes, APA 6 asked for the city of publication for books, but APA 7 no longer does.
-APA 6 also asked for the words "Retreived from" before URLs, but APA 7 no longer does.
+- APA 6 asked for the city of publication for books, but APA 7 no longer does.
+- APA 6 also asked for the words "Retreived from" before URLs, but APA 7 no longer does.

 These days, nearly all sources are online.
 The older way to give a link to an online source uses a "URL."
 The newer way, which APA 7 prefers, uses a "DOI."
 A *URL* (uniform resource locater) is the official name for a "link": what you type in your browser to go to a webpage.
 Because URLs often change, groups like the APA now prefer you to include something called a *DOI*: a "digital object identifier."